 +44 (0)20 7306 email@example.com

-Jia Wei is developing a broad commercial chancery practice, spanning Chambers’ main practice areas.
+Jia Wei has a burgeoning commercial chancery practice, spanning Chambers’ main practice areas.
 His practice presently involves a wide range of both contentious and advisory work, and he is comfortable being instructed as part of a team, or in his own right.

 Notable recent instructions include:

-- Acting (as part of a counsel team) in an LCIA arbitration concerning a copper mine (with Alan Gourgey QC and Bobby Friedman).
+- Acting in an LCIA arbitration concerning a copper mine (with Alan Gourgey QC and Bobby Friedman).

-- Advised trustees of an employee benefit trust in relation to various proprietary claims that could be brought against HMRC to reclaim compound interest on overpaid tax.
+- Advised trustees of an employee benefit trust in relation to various proprietary claims that could be brought against HMRC to reclaim compound interest on overpaid tax (with Fenner Moeran QC).

 - Drafting proceedings alleging that senior employees of a design-and-build company had been paid bribes/secret commissions to falsely inflate invoices over the course of several years, and advising in relation to the parties’ disclosure obligations.